 To that point, I’d argue that the ability to maximize credit card rewards is a “money milestone” unto itself.
 It not only means that you’re financially stable and literate enough to not be tempted into debt but also allows you the chance to show just how savvy you can be.
-Of course, some have taken this to another level by churning cards and “travel hacking” — but, for us, keeping a wallet of a few cards that each serve a specific purpose has helped inject a little extra cash into our finances.
+For us, keeping a wallet of a few cards that each serve a specific purpose has helped inject a little extra cash into our finances.

 With that in mind, I thought I’d share a look at the three credit cards we currently use and what benefit we get from them along with a peek at two other cards we’ve either considered or are currently thinking about adding to the mix.